It Often Makes Sense To Fight A California Traffic Ticket

 There may have been a time when simply paying the fine that accompanies a traffic ticket in California made sense to get it behind you and get on with your life.
 Now, however, there are hefty fines attached to traffic violations.
 Plus, additional costs such as a hike in your insurance premium and the cost of completing traffic school can add to the financial hit.
 That doesn’t even take into account the points that will be leveled on your driver’s license, which could quickly accrue and result in the suspension of your driving privileges.

 Does it make sense to enlist the help of a lawyer to fight a traffic ticket?
 In many instances, yes.
-The Law Offices of Gregg S. Cohen advocates aggressively for driver’s in Tehama County, Shasta County and neighboring Northern California communities who wish to have a traffic ticket dismissed or pursue reduced charges.
+Cohen Criminal Law advocates aggressively for driver’s in Tehama County, Shasta County and neighboring Northern California communities who wish to have a traffic ticket dismissed or pursue reduced charges.

 Situations That Warrant Fighting A Ticket

 If you believe you have received a traffic ticket in error, whether it is a minor infraction such as running a red light or a carpool lane violation or a more serious offense such as reckless driving, it usually makes sense to fight it.
 Create a written record of the traffic stop and contact an experienced traffic violation attorney to discuss your options.